jayakaran1987/Angular-SPA-WebAPI-ASP.NET-MVC/ReadMe.md

 Term months = 0
 This should cause an error to occur in the calculation which must be trapped and displayed to the user in a friendly manner

-Note -

-To make this application simple, I did not use the Dependency Injection libraries but I clearly mentioned in the code where we need to use IOC.
-I have created the Unit Test to ensure the calculation service deliver the correct results based on the acceptance criteria.
-Due to the limited time I did not cover Unit Test coverage for API Controller.
-I have created a custom exception handling in the event of an error scenario as mentioned in the question.